top of page

 Project Overview

-The East Orange County Water District plans to upgrade and enhance the reliability of sewer systems serving Tustin and North Tustin residents and in other areas being served.
-The system dates back to 1962 and some aging sewer lines are in need of repairs/replacements to ensure toilets, shower and sink drains remain operational.
-Select sewer lines are also going to be upsized, allowing for continued reliability with future population growth.
+East Orange County Water District upgraded and enhanced the reliability of sewer systems serving Tustin and North Tustin residents and in other areas being served.
+The system dated back to 1962 and some aging sewer lines were in need of repairs/replacements to ensure toilets, shower and sink drains remain operational.
+Select sewer lines were upsized, allowing for continued reliability with future population growth.

-Following an extensive study, East Orange County Water District identified the following areas of the sewer system needing improvement: Browning Avenue, Fallen Leaf, 6th Street, Clarissa Lane and Crawford Canyon.
+Following an extensive study, East Orange County Water District identified the following areas of the sewer system needing improvement: Browning Avenue, 6th Street and Crawford Canyon.

 At-a-Glance Info